Ready to start a new life in the UK? Discover the key to success with IELTS.

 Broadly speaking, in order to apply for a UK Student visa, your level of English must be equivalent to CEFR level B2 if you want to study at degree level or above.
 If you choose a course of study below degree level, your level of English will have to be a CEFR level B1.
 To apply for a work visa, the level of English you will need to exhibit depends on the type of work you intend to do.
 For instance, someone applying for a Skilled Worker visa must prove their level of English is at least a CEFR level B1.

-No matter what your current level of English is, spend enough time working on your language skills before you move abroad.
+No matter what your current level of English is, spend enough time working on your language skills before you move abroad to start your life in the UK.
 As well as improving your general English skills, it is a good idea to do a preparation course for the English proficiency test that you would like to take.
 This should help you better your language skills and develop exam technique.
 Remember, some test takers do not get the scores they should do due to insufficient preparation and bad exam technique.

 Moving abroad can be tricky, but at the same time it can also be incredibly exciting and rewarding.
 Many see it is as a life-changing experience because it helps them gain new perspectives and experiences.